Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Presently, I am pursuing my undergraduate studies at Tianjin University, where I am enrolled in <a href='http://cic.tju.edu.cn/english/home.htm'>the College of Intelligence and Computing(天津大学智能与计算学部)</a>.
 I anticipate completing my Bachelor's degree in Artificial Intelligence by June 2024.
-Notably, I had the privilege of participating in an academic exchange program during my third year at <a href='https://cse.hkust.edu.hk/'>the Department of Computer Science and Technology at The Hong Kong University of Science and Technology(香港科技大学计算机科学与技术学院)</a>.
+Notably, I had the privilege of participating in an academic exchange program during my third year at <a href='https://cse.hkust.edu.hk/'>the Department of Computer Science and Technology at The Hong Kong University of Science and Technology(HKUST, 香港科技大学计算机科学与技术学院)</a>.

-My area of research interest encompasses the domain of Deep Neural Networks, including Natural Language Processing (NLP), Generative Artificial Intelligence (AI), Computer Vision (CV), and related areas.
-During my undergraduate studies in Artificial Intelligence at Tianjin University, I embarked on a journey of academic exploration and practical application.
+My interest research area encompasses the domain of AI, including NLP, GAN, CV, and related areas.
+During my undergraduate studies in Artificial Intelligence at Tianjin University and HKUST, I embarked on a journey of academic exploration and practical application.
 Through coursework, research projects, and collaborations, I have acquired significant knowledge in the design, implementation, and optimization of Deep Neural Networks.
 I have effectively employed these techniques to address intricate problems in Graph Neural Networks (GNN), Generative Artificial Intelligence, and Computer Vision, which have further deepened my fascination for these domains.

 # 🔥 News
-- *2023.06*: &nbsp;🎉🎉 Start Interning.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2023.06*: &nbsp;🎉🎉 Commence an internship at Frontis Ltd., Beijing in the capacity of a Large Language Model Lab intern!
+- *2023.05*: &nbsp;🎉🎉 Complete a one-semester academic exchange program at Hong Kong University of Science and Technology (HKUST)!
+- *2023.05*: &nbsp;🎉🎉 Finishe our Innovative project titled "Intelligent Visualization of the Attributes of the Global Burden of Disease," which has been recognized with a municipal award.
+- *2023.05*: &nbsp;🎉🎉 Get a full score in the class "

 # 📝 Publications